 Storm drain inlets within the open space area of the GHAD appear to be in relatively good condition.
-Some storm drain inlets had accumulated sediment and overgrown vegetation in and around the inlets.
-During this monitoring event, we observed two drain inlets partially obstructed by vegetation at the north end of Parcel 211020032 (Site Conditions I.1 and I.2, Appendix A, Figure 1).
-As part of routine GHAD maintenance, the storm drain inlets will be cleared of vegetation.
+During this monitoring event, we observed some storm drain inlets had accumulated sediment and overgrown vegetation in and around the inlets.
+As part of routine GHAD maintenance, the storm drain inlets will be cleared of soil and vegetation.